YanickT/Sudoku/README.md

 - Check if the constraints (a `1` for each line (horrizontal and vertical) and per box) can be fulfilled.
   Due to the process of setting, as described above, does such a check either return
   - `0` which indicates that the space must be `1` otherwise the constraints can not be fulfilled or
-  - `-1` which means that another empty space could, at least in this constraint, fulfill the constraint.
+  - `-1` which means that another empty space could fulfill the constraint.

-- Check if slot (corresponding to a 2D field) can fulfill its constraint (each slot must hold a number).
+- Check if the slot (corresponding to a 2D field) can fulfill its constraint (each slot must hold a number).
 In the tensor this constraint demand exactly one `1` into its depth.
 This can also either return `0` or `-1`.

-If at any step above a `0` is returned, the space will be set to `1`.
+If, at any step above, a `0` is returned, the space will be set to `1` and the next space will be processed.
-This is done as long as the algorithm progresses.
+This is done as long as the algorithm finds a progress.

 If the given constraints do not last to solve the sudoku a hypotheses test is done.
 In this test a space is picked and set to `1`.
-Afterwards, solve process calls itself recursively and tries to solve the sudoku as described above.
+Afterwards, solve calls itself recursively and tries to solve the sudoku as described above.
 This stops in one of two cases:
 1. all empty spaces are filled
 2. the solver encounters a violation of the constraints.
-In this case the tensor is no longer valid, and the next space will be used for the hypotheses test.
+In this case the tensor is not valid, and the next space will be used for the hypotheses test.

 If all spaces are tested and no valid solution was found, the sudoku is considered as invalid and an `Exception` rises.